CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 ### Task 3: Monitor

-In this task, you will be creating an automated workflow that integrates two services, an RSS feed for a website and an email account using logic app.
+In this task, you will be creating an automated workflow that integrates two services, an RSS feed for a website and an email account using a logic app.
 The RSS connector has a trigger that checks an RSS feed, based on a schedule.
 The Office 365 Outlook connector has an action that sends an email for each new item.

 After you create and run a Consumption logic app workflow, you can check that workflow's run status, trigger history, runs history, and performance.
 To get notifications about failures or other possible problems, set up alerts.
 In this task we will perform all the operations such as creating alerts, checking on the run status, and trigger history.